-Watch the LED lights on the front panel of the device as they cycle through the power-on self-test.
-When the test is complete, the STAT LED will flash once per second or, if there is no IP address configured, twice per second (see Waldo on page 19).
+Watch the LED lights on the rear panel as they cycle through the power on self-test.
+When the test is complete, the STAT LED will flash once per second or, if there is no IP address configured, twice per second (see Waldo on page 18 for instruction on how to configure an IP address).